Project TeamAndré Castro Santos, Miguel Ribeiro de Carvalho, Nuno Teixeira Martins, Ricardo Barbosa Vicente

 FinancierKFW | General coordination, GOPA

-The outlines for the project therefore rise from the need to consolidate the identity of this protected region, providing a basis for the conciliation of the population with the new park management.
-Spaces for cultural and recreational interplay were thought of a feasible solution, both for the people of Chã das Caldeiras, as well as for visitors.
+The outlines for the project, therefore, rise from the need to consolidate the identity of this protected region, providing a basis for the conciliation of the population with the new park management.
+Spaces for cultural and recreational interplay were thought of as a feasible solution, both for the people of Chã das Caldeiras, as well as for visitors.

 The natural landscape, strikingly marked by the volcano and its crater, possesses a unique and rare beauty, aspiring to become a world heritage site.
 The idea was therefore to achieve a balanced solution, where architecture and landscape become accomplices, complementary to each other.

 The mass of the building is constituted of a continuous skin, composed of local black masonry block - a mixture of cement and ashes from the volcano.
 Ashes are also used to cover the roof and exterior areas, blending nature and construction in a natural symbiosis.
 During the daytime, the long walls outline the building and blend with the road, suggesting the existence of spaces through an interplay of shadows.
 At night, bright light is avoided as a means to protect native birds.